laufrankb/MiamiHomework/Homework1/TheHomework.md

 ## Overview and Origin
 ​
-* Microsoft is an American technology company that develops computer software, personal computers, and the operating system Windows
+* Microsoft is an American technology company that develops computer software, personal computers, and the operating system "*Windows*".

 * Microsoft was founded on April 4, 1975 by Bill Gates and Paul Allen initially to sell micro-software such as their BASIC interpreter, hence the name "*Microsoft.*"